What is it?

 - Agents, teams, and ISAs who live on fast lead response, property search behavior, and handoffs between marketing systems and dialers—with clear playbooks for TCPA-style rules

-Follow Up Boss is a real estate–specific CRM focused on capturing leads from portals, IDX sites, ads, and referrals, then driving speed-to-lead through tasks, automations, texting, and team distribution.
-It is not a generic B2B pipeline tool—it encodes how real estate pros work leads, showings, and nurture.
+Follow Up Boss (also known as FollowUpBoss) is a real estate-specific CRM and follow-up software for real estate agents, teams, and brokerages.
+It captures leads from portals, IDX sites, ads, and referrals, then drives speed-to-lead through tasks, automations, texting, and team distribution.
+It is not a generic B2B pipeline tool — Follow Up Boss encodes how real estate professionals work leads, showings, and nurture.
+As a real estate automated follow-up CRM, it is designed around the daily workflow of agents who need to respond to leads fast and maintain consistent contact across their pipeline.

 Differentiators